plumvillage/newsletter/src/2023/en/articles/br-thien-chi--the-taste-of-insight.md

 {% image "article2023/br-thien-chi-done/IMG_9655_e.jpg" %}

 In my very limited experience, insights like to stay hidden under a few layers of unpleasant wrapping paper.
 They are like fruits covered with a thick, prickly and smelly skin.
 To get to the soft pulp, I may have to relax and accept the painful covering and make it a part of me.
 Asking a question, like “Why don’t I like my body?” or “Why am I always stressed?” helps me gently direct my focus.
-When I’m on the verge of insight, I usually give up fighting the pain and open myself up to become more and more vulnerable.
+When I’m on the verge of insight, I usually give up fighting the pain and open myself up to becoming more and more vulnerable.

 It has not been the greatest happiness to understand that my father, with all his good and not so good qualities, is already inside me.
 This realization has not made me happier, but humbler, more grounded and less special.
 I am not someone who is better than everyone else.
 A few years ago, I would not have been able to bear the weight of this realization.
 It would have smashed me.